ibm-cloud-docs/secrets-manager/getting-started.md

 {: toc-services="secrets-manager"}
 {: toc-completion-time="10m"}

 With {{site.data.keyword.secrets-manager_full}}, you can create, lease, and centrally manage secrets that are used in {{site.data.keyword.cloud_notm}} services or your custom-built applications.
-Secrets are stored in a dedicated instance of open source HashiCorp Vault, built on {{site.data.keyword.cloud_notm}}.
+Secrets are stored in a dedicated Secrets Manager instance, backed by HashiCorp Vault..
 {:shortdesc}

 {{site.data.keyword.secrets-manager_short}} is a beta service that is available for evaluation and testing.
 Beta services might be unstable or change frequently.